QuantEcon/lecture-source-jl/rst_files/getting_started.rst

 ..
 Notebook can be downloaded as an ``ipynb`` file by clicking on the download icon at the top right of its page

+QuantEcon also hosts the `QuantEcon Notes <http://notes.quantecon.org/>`_ website, where you can upload and share your notebooks with other economists and the QuantEcon community

 The REPL
 ------------